KeaganRieder/Portfolio/README.md

 ##  Contact

-Feel free to explore the portfolio and reach out through the contact information provided in the About Me section.
+Feel free to explore the portfolio and reach out through my email provided in the email app or through my contact information found on my cover letter or resume.